samibentaiba/c-studio/README.md

 ### Installation

 1. Go to the [Releases](https://github.com/yourusername/c-studio/releases) page.
-2. Download the latest `Setup.exe`.
+2. Download the latest `Setup.exe` or ZIP file.
 3. Run the installer.
+4.  **Windows Defender Setup** (Required once):
+    - Right-click `setup-windows-defender.bat` and select **"Run as administrator"**
+    - This allows Windows to trust the bundled compiler
-4. Start coding!
+5. Start coding!

 ### Development